Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 As stated above, no lock is impenetrable.
 With some ingenuity, a thief can probably figure a way around your best attempts at security.
 With a rechargeable angle grinder, they can probably be on their way even faster.

-Some owners like the idea of installing a tracking device on their trailer.
+Some owners like the idea of installing a tracking device on their trailers.
 This way, if anyone absconds with it, you could theoretically lead the police right to the thieves.
 Trackers are cheap these days.

 Something as inexpensive as an Apple AirTag or a Tile might be worth considering in the city.
 These tags use existing Bluetooth infrastructure to track objects through websites and apps, but they only work when the Tag is near a compatible device.